rich

 a rich dish; rich cream or soup; rich pastry

-• Sauces and rich spices are fetched from India.
+High sauces and rich spices are fetch'd from the Indies.

 a rich treasury; a rich entertainment; a rich crop